 CLUSTER FEEDING ALL NIGHT

-This is a common conversation with a mom after the second night with her baby: “Why is my baby cluster feeding all night long?
+A common conversation I have with a mom after the second night with her baby starts like this: “Why is my baby cluster feeding all night long?
 He must not be getting enough from me.”

-I usually reassure her by saying, “Most babies cluster feed their second night.
+She is usually reassured when I reply, “Most babies cluster feed their second night.
 It is normal and healthy behavior.
 Your baby is trying to do his part to bring your milk in and create an abundant milk supply.”

 One lactation consultant described it as, “He is just putting in his order.”